 Some of the highest paying careers in the world are found in engineering.
 In fact engineering is one of the most lucrative and in demand career choices, with multiple engineering disciplines and job types, as well as salaries that can exceed $100k per year once the engineer has some experience behind them.
-Engineers earn more well in excess of the national average salary and this is only set to continue in the future.
+Engineers tend to earn in excess of the national average salary and this is only set to continue in the future¹.
 In fact, Engineering degrees make up 10 of the top 17 highest paid degrees at the time of writing¹.

 To become an engineer, you will more than likely need a degree.
 If you do not yet have a degree or you are looking to advance with a higher degree than you currently have, use our Engineering Degree Finder below to quickly get matched to a program.
 You can also check out the schools below listed with each career.
 They are some of our most requested engineering degrees that align with the mentioned career, and you can talk with them about getting started with their program.
 Simply click a listing and request an information packet from them to get more detail on their engineering program.

 Here are the current six highest paid engineering careers available and how the future looks for each.

 The median starting salary for petroleum engineers is $74,240 ¹, with the mid-career salary of $132,320¹, and with experienced petroleum engineers making around the $186,520 mark¹.
 Industry groups anticipate many employees will retire in the next decade, just as the global demand for energy is increasing.
 The demand for petroleum engineers is expected to exceed the number of individuals trained to fill available positions increasing demand.